 Dr. Eric Wells

 Dr. Wells has been at Augustana since 2003, where he has taught numerous physics courses.
 His research is in the area of atomic, molecular and optical physics.
-He has published around 30 articles in peer-reviewed journals, including seven with 16 different Augustana student co-authors.
+He has published around 35 articles in peer-reviewed journals, including eleven with 19 different Augustana student co-authors.
 Current work involving Augustana undergraduates involves using ultrafast lasers to control molecular fragmentation and rearrangement of molecular bonds.
 This research is part of a long-standing collaboration with the J.R.
 Macdonald Laboratory at Kansas State University.
 He has received funding from NASA, Research Corporation, and multiple awards from the National Science Foundation.
 His educational background includes an undergraduate degree from Hastings College, a Ph.D. from Kansas State University, and a postdoctoral fellowship at the University of Virginia.

 Dr. Karel Vander Lugt